myang-git/prometheus-aggregator/README.md

 ## Metric Aggregator and Gateway

-The motivation of having an aggregator is to solve the problem where the entities that subject to monitoring are not reachable, or are intentially hidden from the Prometheus server.
-Monitoring of web application, IoT devices, and desktop applications are good example.
-In this case a gateway that is reachable from both the subject entities and the Prometheus server can capture and aggregate the metrics and make them available to Prometheus.
+The motivation of having an aggregator is to solve the problem where the source of metrics is not reachable, or is intentially hidden from the Prometheus server.
+Monitoring of web frontend, IoT device, and desktop application are a good example.
+In this case we need a gateway that is reachable from the Prometheus server to receive and aggregate the metrics from subject entities.

-The MetricAggregator class is to group the metrics by the signature, which is composed of the name and labels.
+The `MetricAggregator` class is to group the metrics by the signature, which is composed of the name and labels.
 It handles adding, updating, and removing metrics.
-The MetricAggregatorServlet provides the following API endpoints:
+The `MetricAggregatorServlet` handles the following HTTP methods:

 * GET: List current metrics.
 * POST: Upload metrics.